AamishB/GSTSaathi/README.md

 <div align="center">

-Add your product screenshots in this section.
-A good approach is to store images in `frontend/public/screenshots/` and reference them as shown below.

 |                                                                                                                            |                                                                                                            |                                                                                                                    |
 | :------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------: |
 |                                                     **1.
 Login Page**                                                      |                                           **2.
 Invoice Upload**                                            |                                             **3.
 Dashboard Overview**                                              |